The Definitive Guide To Google Patents Search

 This feature is helpful in getting the legal status of a patent.
 Otherwise one has to search the documents on websites like USPTO PAIR or Espacenet and enter the file wrapper to find the legal status.

 Another type of search using Google Patents is the “Advanced Search”, which can be accessed using a separate link provided (patents.google.com/advanced) on the Google Patent interface, as can be seen in the following image:

 As can be seen in the above image, many search fields are provided for the user to search for desired patent applications.
 Each and every search field is used differently for different kinds of searches.
-The significance of the different search fields listed and discussed below:
+The significance of the different search fields are listed and discussed below.

 ‘Search Terms’ – All the keywords to be entered here;